gtg092x/gulp-sftp/README.md

 ##Known Issues

+###SFTP error or directory exists: Error: No such file /remote/sub/folder

+Version 0.1.2 has an issue for Windows clients when it comes to resolving remote paths.
+Please upgrade to 0.1.3.

 ###Error:: SFTP abrupt closure

 ~~Some conditions can cause the [ssh2](https://github.com/mscdex/ssh2) connection to abruptly close.
 The issues that commonly cause this are large files (though they are checked for and are automatically converted to streams) and heavy memory usage.~~